STATS-UOA/BIOSCI220/README.md

 # BIOSCI220, semester 1, 2021.

+## Copyright

+All files are (C)Copyright by the University of Auckland unless explicitly stated otherwise.
+Distrubution without prior written permission is prohibited.

 **This repository contains the materials for Module 1 (weeks 1 to 6) only**

 ### Course book [here](https://stats-uoa.github.io/BIOSCI220/)